jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ### New Age Movement

-The so-called “New Age” movement is, at its essence negative.
+The so-called "New Age" movement is, at its essence negative.
 It spends most of its time and energy criticizing the present paradigm, instead of focusing on envisioning and creating a new one.

 ## Specialisation